kstenerud/concise-encoding/cbe-specification.md

 ### Struct Template

-A struct template begins with 0x76, followed by a template [identifier](#identifier), followed by key-value pairs representing the keys and default values of the template, and is terminated with 0x7b (end of container).
+A struct template begins with 0x76, followed by a template [identifier](#identifier), followed by keys of the template, and is terminated with 0x7b (end of container).

     [76] [key1] [key2] [key3] ...
 [7b]